-4.4.7 Why doesn't closing sys.stdout (stdin, stderr) really close it?
+4.4.6 Why doesn't closing sys.stdout (stdin, stderr) really close it?

-Python file objects are a high-level layer of abstraction on top of C streams, which in turn are a medium-level layer of abstraction on top of (among other things) low-level C file descriptors.
+Python file objects are a high-level layer of abstraction on low-level C file descriptors.

-For most file objects you create in Python via the built-in file constructor, f.close() marks the Python file object as being closed from Python's point of view, and also arranges to close the underlying C stream.
+For most file objects you create in Python via the built-in open() function, f.close() marks the Python file object as being closed from Python's point of view, and also arranges to close the underlying C file descriptor.
 This also happens automatically in f's destructor, when f becomes garbage.

-But stdin, stdout and stderr are treated specially by Python, because of the special status also given to them by C. Running sys.stdout.close() marks the Python-level file object as being closed, but does not close the associated C stream.
+But stdin, stdout and stderr are treated specially by Python, because of the special status also given to them by C. Running sys.stdout.close() marks the Python-level file object as being closed, but does not close the associated C file descriptor.

-To close the underlying C stream for one of these three, you should first be sure that's what you really want to do (e.g., you may confuse extension modules trying to do I/O).
-If it is, use os.close:
+To close the underlying C file descriptor for one of these three, you should first be sure that's what you really want to do (e.g., you may confuse extension modules trying to do I/O).
+If it is, use os.close():